lightstep/opentelemetry-examples/collector/haproxy/README.md

 # Ingest HAProxy metrics using OTel Collector's Prometheus receiver

 HAProxy emits metrics via a Prometheus compatible endpoint and [OpenTelemetry Collector Contrib][otel-collector-contrib] has a [Prometheus receiver][otel-prom-receiver] that can be used to scrape those metrics.
-The examples in this repo show how to configure HAProxy and the Collector to send metrics to Lightstep Observability.
+The examples in this repo show how to configure HAProxy and the Collector to send metrics to Cloud Observability Observability.

 ## Requirements